hyoon97/Basic-Image-Processing-Pipeline/README.md

 white_balanced_img = cat(3, white_red, white_green, white_blue);
 ```

-The following images shows the result of white balancing the image in gray and white world.
+The following images shows the result of white balancing the image in gray and white world automatic white balancing.
 When white balancing in white world, the color contrast is more clear than that of gray world.
 Since the colors are more balanced in gray world, the later procedures will be done using the gray world image.

 <table>
     <tr>